Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Florida Atlantic vs Fairleigh Dickinson Insights & Trends

-- Florida Atlantic has a 6-4 record against the spread while going 9-1 overall in its past 10 games.
+- Florida Atlantic is 6-4 against the spread and 9-1 overall in its past 10 games.

-- The Owls have hit the over in five of their last 10 outings.
+- In their past 10 contests, the Owls have gone over the total five times.

-- Fairleigh Dickinson has a 6-4 record against the spread while going 6-4 overall in its last 10 contests.
+- Fairleigh Dickinson has a 6-4 record against the spread while going 6-4 overall over its last 10 games.

-- The Knights have hit the over in four of their last 10 contests.

-- Florida Atlantic is 13-6 against the spread and 20-1 overall when scoring more than 74.1 points.
+- Florida Atlantic has a 13-6 record against the spread and a 20-1 record overall when putting up more than 74.1 points.

-- The Knights score an average of 77.6 points per game, 12.6 more points than the 65 the Owls allow to opponents.
+- The Knights' 77.6 points per game are 12.6 more points than the 65 the Owls allow to opponents.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.